pantos-io/research-go-ethrelay/README.md

 # Go-ETH Relay

-This project contains a Go-library and a command-line interface (CLI) to interact with the [ETH Relay](https://github.com/pantos-io/ethrelay) prototype.
+This project contains a Go library and a command-line interface (CLI) to interact with the [ETH Relay](https://github.com/pantos-io/ethrelay) prototype.

 ETH Relay enables the cross-blockchain verification of transactions.
 This makes it possible that a destination blockchain can verify if a certain transaction (or receipt, or state) is included